Originally published in Education Quarterly, Issue 18 2026

 Importantly, every effort must be made to provide access to suitable facilities to support breastfeeding.
 This includes a private, lockable, hygienic room with a power point, comfortable seating and facilities for convenient storage of breast pumps and related equipment.
 There must be facilities for washing hands and equipment.
 There should also be refrigeration for storage of breast milk.
 Unfortunately, the design of most schools means these may not be all be in the same room.
 It is important to discuss what is needed, particularly to ensure that there is clear “In Use” signage for privacy and that cleaning and storage facilities are close by.

-Refer to Determination 3 of 2011 — Lactation Breaks and Breastfeeding and Lactation Breaks in Schools — Guidelines for Principals and School Staff (2019) if needed.
+Refer to Determination 3 of 2011 — Lactation Breaks and Breastfeeding and Lactation Breaks in Schools — Guidelines for Principals and School Staff (2019)

 I’m worried about saying the wrong thing.
 How do I talk about disability?